edgar131/docker-asphyxia/README.md

 - **ASPHYXIA_PLUGIN_REPLACE** - Setting this will cause it to ONLY use the custom plugins provided from the mounted plugins directory.

 ## Mount Point ##
 The local mount point for overrides within the container is /usr/local/share/custom.
-If you wish to store additional plugins, config and savedata outside of the container you should specify a volume such as:
+If you wish to store additional plugins, config and savedata outside the container you should specify a volume such as:
 ```
 volumes:
       - "./asphyxia:/usr/local/share/custom"